firewall2142/Coq-Verified-Compiler/README.md

 # Verified Imp compiler for storeless machine

-This repository contains a verfied compiler with proofs of terminating conditions for [Imp Language]() for storeless machine (the variables are stored in stack instead).
+This repository defines a compiler from [Imp Language](https://softwarefoundations.cis.upenn.edu/lf-current/Imp.html) to a virtual machine using stack for storing variables and proves preservation of semantics of the source program.

 ### Files

-* `Compiler.v`  :   Compiler functions, proofs of correctness and termination
+* `Compiler.v`  :   Compiler functions, proofs of correctness on termination
 * `Facts.v`     :   Theorems about functions and inductive types defined in `Imp.v` used in other proofs.
 * `Imp.v`       :   Imp syntax and VM Instruction set
 * `Sequences.v` :   Transition relations